alexZielonko/sat-scan/report/final-report.md

 The API provides public GET request access without requiring any authorization.

-The API limits requests to create, update, or delete records by requiring an API key in the the request header's bearer token.
+The API limits requests to create, update, or delete records by requiring an API key in the request header's bearer token.

 ```js
 headers: {